 Chopped Canada, and more recently was named a judge on Master Chef Asia.

-Metropolitan Hotel, was inspired by Susur Lee’s travels
+and best dim sum tea house, was inspired by Susur Lee’s travels

-throughout Asia, notably Guangdong,
+throughout Asia, notably Guangdong, Hong Kong, Shanghai,

-Hong Kong, Shanghai, Beijing and Singapore.
 Traditional dim sum has never tasted so deliciously modern.